TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 ----------------------------------

 This folder contains the scripts for creating the figures and the tables presented in Section 7 of the main text and in Section C of the Web Appendix.
-The script 'plot_tables_bias_paper_version.R' van be ran to create the figures appear in the paper, and to save the figures as pdf files in the folder Figures_pdf which is located in Simulations_figures.
+The script 'plot_tables_bias_paper_version.R' was used to create the figures appear in the paper, and to save the figures as pdf files within the folder Figures_pdf.

 (3) EM:
 ----------------------------------

 Separate scripts for the EM procedures, each under one of the following situations:
-(1) DGM-seq, (2) DGM-multi, when monotonicity is assumed, and (3) DGM-multi, when monotonicity is not assumed.
+(1) EM algorithm for the sequential logistic regression model for the principal strata (DGM-seq);
+(2) EM algorithm for the multinomial logistic regression model for the principal strata (DGM-multi) under monotonicity , and
+(3) EM algorithm for the multinomial logistic regression model for the principal strata without monotonicity.
-Information is given in Section B of the Web Appendix.
+Details are provided in Section B of the Web Appendix.

 (4).
 Data_analysis: